-Many people don’t realize that gay bar raids by the New York City Police Department didn’t end with the Stonewall uprising in the summer of 1969.
+Many people don’t realize it but the raids on gay bars by the New York City Police Department didn’t end with the Stonewall riots in the summer of 1969.
 In fact the raids continued, virtually uninterrupted with some continuing on into the late 1970’s and early 1980’s.

 One patron, Diego Vinales, panicked.
 An immigrant from Argentina who was in the country illegally, he feared what would happen to him in the police station and tried to escape by jumping out a second story window.
 He landed on a fence below, its 14-inch spikes piercing his leg and pelvis.
 He was not only critically wounded, but was also charged with disorderly conduct and resisting arrest.
 As paramedics attended to Vinales, a cop told a fireman, “You don’t have to hurry, he’s dead, and if he’s not, he’s not going to live long,”